marboqmar/starter/README.md

 ### Cleaning up the showcases

-When you are ready to start building your actual site, you can remove the showcase logic to keep your project lean:
+When you are ready to start building your actual site, you can remove the showcase's files and references to keep your project clean:

 - Files: delete the `src/showcases` folder and all files within `src/pages`.
 - Routes: in `src/routes.jsx`, remove the showcase imports and their corresponding route objects.

 ## Customisation

-The top priority of this project is to provide components that can be customised quickly and easily.
+The top priority of this project is to provide components that are accessible and can be customised quickly and easily.

 ### Variables